SCOTLAND IN THE 16TH AND 17TH CENTURY

 In 1561 Queen Mary returned from France after the death of her husband.
 Mary was a staunch Catholic.
 She was forced to accept the Scottish Reformation but she had no intention of abandoning her own faith.

-In 1565 Mary married her Catholic cousin Henry Steward, Lord Darnley.
+In 1565 Mary married her Catholic cousin Henry Stewart, Lord Darnley.
 However Darnley became jealous of Mary's Italian secretary David Riccio.
 In March 1566 Darnley and his friends murdered Riccio.
 Mary never forgave Darnley and she came under the spell of a the Earl of Bothwell.

 In 1567 a house where Darnley was staying was blown up.
 When Darnley's body was found it was discovered that he had been strangled.
 Shortly afterwards Mary married Bothwell.

 Enraged the Protestant nobles rose and captured Mary.
 They forced her to abdicate in favour of her baby son, who became James VI.
 Mary escaped and raised an army but she was defeated at the Battle of Langside and fled to England.

 Scotland was ruled by regents until James was old enough to rule himself.
 (In 1587 his mother Mary was beheaded in England).
 In 1589 James married Anne of Denmark. then in 1603, on the death of Elizabeth I he became King James I of England as well as King James VI of Scotland.

 However the Scottish Church was different in some of its doctrines and practices from the English Church.
 James's son Charles I (1625-1649) foolishly tried to bring the Scottish religion in line with the English religion.
 In 1637 he tried to impose a prayer book on the Scots.
 However the Scots rejected it utterly.
 On 28 February 1638 and the following two days nobles and gentlemen in Edinburgh signed a document promising to uphold the 'true religion'.
 The document became known as the National Covenant and messengers took copies all over Scotland for people to sign.